 There are hundreds of hikes all through Alaska, but many of the state’s best hikes are easily accessible from Seward.
 All types of hikes from multi-day adventures to after-dinner strolls, a trip to Seward without a memorable walk is an opportunity missed.

-A Seward classic.
+Exit Glacier trail is a Seward classic.
 Extremely easy hike to the base of a glacier by all ability levels.
 The stroll to the glacier only takes about 45 minutes.
 As far as hikes go, it has an extremely ‘tourist trap’ feeling and your feeling of adventure will possibly be interrupted as you dodge baby strollers and large groups.

 INSIDE TIP: If you want to get up close to the glacier, do not hike to the EXIT GLACIER OVERLOOK platform.
 Since this platform was built many years ago, the glacier has receded quite drastically.
 Instead, choose the lower route and hike along the glacier runoff stream all the way up to the glacier itself.

-Starting at the same location as Exit Glacier, you will leave behind the large tour groups as you ascend 3000 feet on a strenuous hike that is said to be one of the most spectacular day hikes in Alaska.
+Harding Icefield hike starts at the same location as Exit Glacier, you will leave behind the large tour groups as you ascend 3000 feet on a strenuous hike that is said to be one of the most spectacular day hikes in Alaska.
 Experience breathtaking vistas and the vast Harding Icefield, which feeds nearly 40 glaciers.
 Although the view from the top is well worth the effort, shorter hikes to Marmot Meadows or the Top of the Cliffs overlook offer incredible views of Exit Glacier and the valley.

 15-mile through-hike.
 An old mining trail and one of the most beautiful hikes in Alaska.
 On a clear day, you can see the Gulf of Alaska once you reach the top.
 The terrain ranges from deep green forest, blueberry bushes, tundra, and snow.